 New Pathways for Youth uncovers the root causes of these issues and, in turn, transforms youth and builds a safer community.

-New Pathways for Youth’s focus on long term academic, social and health outcomes breaks the cycle of poverty and violence and ultimately transforms the community by:
+New Pathways for Youth’s focus on long term academic, social and health outcomes breaks the cycle of poverty and violence, seal the school to prison pipeline, close the opportunity gap for disadvantaged youth, and ultimately transforms the community by:

 - Decreasing in the likelihood of future juvenile crime (average cost per juvenile in system is $87,965 per year)

 - Improving health outcomes, including reductions in teen pregnancy, reduced/delayed use of alcohol and illicit drugs

 - Developing goal-oriented and decision making skills, including a positive view of the future, reducing needs for more costly social services and counseling

 - Fostering social and relationship skills, including positive peer groups and trust in a caring adult

 - Increasing school attendance and academic performance, leading to increased graduation rates, post-secondary success, and higher lifetime earnings (average costs to taxpayers over the course of a dropout’s life is $292,000)